-GC-FID (gas chromatography with flame ionization detection) analysis
+GC-FID analysis (gas chromatography with flame ionization detection)

 What is GC-FID analysis?

-GC -FID (Gas Chromatography – Flame Ionization Detection) is a two-step analytical method: separation of compounds in a sample by gas chromatography , followed by specific detection by flame ionization .
+GC -FID (Gas Chromatography – Flame Ionization Detection) is a two-step analytical method: separation of the compounds in a sample by gas chromatography , followed by specific detection by flame ionization .

 How the GC-FID method works